bris00/DFMA/diary/Movies&series backlog.md

 Movies:

--   Everything Everywhere
+1. Eternal Sunshine of the Spotless Mind
--   The Banshees of Inisherin
+2. Spirited Away
--   WALL-E
+3. The Banshees of Inisherin
--   John Wick
+4. Everything Everywhere
--   Top Gun: Maverick
+5. WALL-E
--   2001: A Space Odyssey
+6. 2001: A Space Odyssey
--   Eternal Sunshine of the Spotless Mind
+7. The Princess Bride
--   Spirited Away
+8. Gangs of New York
--   The Princess Bride
+9. John Wick
--   Gangs of New York
+10. Top Gun: Maverick